Current Interns: 2024-25 Academic Year

 Suffolk University

 Regina Roberg (she/her) is a doctoral candidate in clinical psychology at Suffolk University in Boston, MA.
 She earned bachelor’s degrees in psychology and Hispanic studies from Brandeis University, and a master’s degree in clinical psychology from Suffolk University.
 Regina is intensively trained in acceptance and commitment therapy (ACT) and exposure and response prevention (ERP) for anxiety and obsessive-compulsive and related disorders and has also received training in grief and trauma-focused cognitive behavioral therapy (TF-CBT) and parent-child interaction therapy (PCIT) for children and families impacted by substance use.
 Her clinical and research interests center around supporting youth and caregivers struggling with OCD, anxiety, and trauma using a collaborative, culturally-informed approach that integrates Acceptance and Commitment Therapy (ACT) and Compassion-Focused Therapy (CFT).
-In addition, Regina is enthusiastic about providing affirming care for LGBTQ+ and neurodivergent youth, and she strongly values advocating for minoritized youth and families in her research, clinical, and public policy efforts.
 In her free time, Regina enjoys cooking, swimming, and spending time in nature with loved ones.

 Combined Specialization